educreations/sentry-sso-google/README.md

 # sentry-sso-google

-Google SSO support for Sentry
+Google SSO support for Sentry 7.5 and above.

 ## Usage